rho-contracts/rho-contracts/README.md

     - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
     - file, You can obtain one at http://mozilla.org/MPL/2.0/. -->

-ho-contracts.js
+rho-contracts.js
 ===============

-Racket-style Higher-Order Contracts in plain JavaScript
+Racket-style Higher-Order Contracts in Plain JavaScript

 ## Introduction

 *(scroll down to* Tutorial *to skip the intro)*

-`ho-contracts.js` is an implementation of Racket's higher-order contracts library in JavaScript.
+`rho-contracts.js` is an implementation of Racket's higher-order contracts library in JavaScript.
 It is an attempt to bring to JavaScript the reliability benefits we usually get from static types, namely: